wellmann/gutenberg-blocks-framework/README.md

 ## Defer loading of non-critical CSS

+To load the non-critical CSS you have to include the following filter in your functions.php.

 ```
 add_filter('style_loader_tag', function (string $html, string $handle, string $href, string $media): string {
     if ($media !== 'nonblocking') {